liusu-orange/LLM4Assertion/README.md

-# Verilog Assertion Training & Inference
+# Verilog Assertion Training & Inference aaa

 This project is designed for training and inference using Verilog code assertion pairs.
 It includes scripts for fine-tuning models and a local server for deployment.